Draw & Study,

 FAQ

-- What are LUMO, HOMO, Gap, Vacuum, and SHE?
+What are LUMO, HOMO, Gap, Vacuum, SHE, and Ease of Synthesis?

 HOMO stands for highest occupied molecular orbital, and represents ionization potential.